mattcarp/media-analysis/README.md

     cd media-analysis
     git fetch --all
     sudo git reset --hard origin/master
-    NOTE: you have to run `sudo gulp` on media-analysis/client in order to compile ts to js (alternative: don't gitignore the dist folder) forever -f npm start
+    forever -f npm start

     // or to debug, instead of last line: